Messe solennelle (Vierne)

-The Messe solennelle (Solemn Mass) in C-sharp minor, Op.
+The Messe solennelle (Solemn Mass) in C♯ minor, Op.
 16, is a mass by the French composer Louis Vierne.
 He composed it in 1899, scored for choir and two organs.
 It was published in 1900, before it was first performed at Saint-Sulpice in Paris in December 1901.
 Although scored for two pipe organs, it was later adapted for a single organ, as most churches could not provide two such instruments.

 History

 In 1899, Vierne set the Latin text of the mass ordinary without the Credo, which makes it a formally a short mass or missa brevis.
 He imagined a mass for orchestra, but Charles-Marie Widor, his teacher and organist at Saint-Sulpice in Paris advised him to employ organs, for practical reasons.
 The mass was first performed at Saint-Sulpice in 1901, on the Feast of the Immaculate Conception, 8 December.
 The church has a great organ (grand orgue) in its back built by François-Henri Clicquot which Aristide Cavaillé-Coll had reconstructed and improved in 1862.
 The choir organ, in the choir, was built by Cavaillé-Coll in 1858.
 Vierne planned the effect of sound from the far ends of the church.
 In the premiere, Widor played the main organ, while the composer, who was by then organist at Notre-Dame de Paris, played the choir organ.

 The mass was first published in 1900 by Pérégally & Fils in Paris, dedicated to Théodore Dubois.
 An arrangement for choir and one organ was made by Zsigmond Szathmáry, as the use of two organs is often not practical.
 Another arrangement for one organ by Markus Frank Hollingshau was published by Dr. J. Butz.